sc6l6d3v/ratingbunny/README.md

 Working Scala REST backend to allow retrieval of movie info and posters.

+Even requests to the free endpoints should include an `Authorization: Bearer <token>` header so activity can be attributed to a user.
+Calls without a valid token are still served but the requester will be logged as `guest`.

 ### Running locally

 Environment variables required by the service can be stored in a `.env` file at